We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Edible Excess

-Is your holiday decorating aesthetic more glitz and glam than ritualistic red and green?
 Follow Swoonworthy’s tutorial to build this blinged-out Christmas counter upcycled from a plain cabinet with 25 drawers.
-Paint the cabinet in an eye-catching hue, cover the drawers with contact paper or colored washi tape, then bedazzle them with adhesive diamantes, sequins, or ribbon, and of course, numerals with the day of the month.
-Fill the drawers with chocolates or other goodies wrapped in gold tissue paper so that recipients get a delicious surprise every day of December.
-The drawers open, shut, and empty with ease, so you can reuse the calendar next year!
+Paint the cabinet in an eye-catching hue, cover the drawers with contact paper or colored washi tape, then bedazzle them with adhesive diamantes, sequins, or ribbon, and of course, Advent numbers.
+Fill the drawers with chocolates or other goodies wrapped in gold tissue paper.
+The drawers open, shut, and empty with ease, so you can reuse the calendar next year.

 Evergreen Fun

 If it doesn’t feel like Christmas unless you’re opening gifts from beneath evergreen boughs, make this naturalistic calendar from Taryn Whiteaker the main attraction of Advent.
 Like ornaments hanging from Christmas tree branches, gift-filled miniature galvanized buckets wrapped in decoupaged drop cloth hang from faux greenery mounted to a large painted wooden board.
-A vinyl sign adorning the top of the calendar with a festive greeting makes the season even brighter.
+A vinyl sign adorns the top of the calendar, or you can adorn it with repurposed or thrifted holiday decor.

 Off-the-Rack Revelry